mattt/core_data/README.md

 ## License

-Core Data is available under the MIT license.
-See the LICENSE file for more info.
+Core Data is released under an MIT license.
+See LICENSE for more information.